What would you like to know more about?

 The valid operators when comparing NULL are "IS" and "IS NOT."

-Note: Values are never equal to NULL (not even NULL is equal to NULL).
-This means comparisons to NULL cannot use equality operators and comparisons which do use equality operators always drop our the NULL values.
-A helpful SQL Function often used to deal with this limitation of NULL is the ISNULL Function.
+Note: Values are never equal to NULL - not even NULL is equal to NULL.
+This means you can't use equality operators for comparisons to NULL, and comparisons that use equality operators always drop the NULL values.
+The ISNULL Function is a helpful SQL function often used to deal with this NULL limitation.

 The following query returns records with birth date: